Junior Sa'u: Salford Red Devils

 In June 2013, it was announced that Sa'u had signed a two-year deal with Salford in the Super League starting in 2014.

 Scoring 12 tries in his début season with Salford, he was voted k'Supporter's Player of the Year' for 2014.

 Wakefield Trinity

 On 14 May 2019, after five years with the Salford club, Sau joined fellow Super League team Wakefield Trinity on an initial one month loan.

 Leigh Centurions

 Sa'u joined the Leigh Centurions in the 2019 RFL Championship.

 In round 18 of the 2021 Super League season, he scored two tries for Leigh in a 28-34 loss against Hull Kingston Rovers.

 Old Glory DC

 Sa'u made the switch to rugby union in 2022, joining Major League Rugby side Old Glory DC in the United States.

 Keighley Cougars

 At the conclusion of the 2022 Major League Rugby season Sa'u returned to the United Kingdom and rugby league and signed for League 1 team Keighley Cougars until the end of the 2022 League 1 season.
+Sa'u was named as captain of the team for the 2025 season.